-Cybersecurity Failures, the False Claims Act and What They Mean for Healthcare Organizations
+Cybersecurity Failures: False Claims Act & Healthcare Organizations

 According to a recent survey, more than one-third of healthcare organizations reported being hit by ransomware attacks in 2020.
 Healthcare organizations are targeted because they are more likely to pay ransom compared to businesses in many other sectors, a behavior that is probably linked to the significant consequences healthcare organizations face if patient information is leaked or made inaccessible.

-To deter such behavior, the Department of Justice (DOJ) has announced a new Civil Cyber-Fraud Initiative that will use the False Claims Act (FCA) to pursue government contractors and grant recipients that: (1) knowingly fail to monitor and report data breaches, (2) knowingly implement inadequate cybersecurity measures, or (3) knowingly misrepresent their security practices.
+To deter such behavior, the Department of Justice (DOJ) has announced a new Civil Cyber-Fraud Initiative that will use the False Claims Act (FCA) to pursue government contractors and grant recipients that: (1) knowingly fail to monitor and report cyber data breaches, (2) knowingly implement inadequate cybersecurity measures or (3) knowingly misrepresent their cybersecurity practices.

 Part of the DOJ’s reasoning in applying the FCA to these three new categories is that an organization’s failure to adequately protect patient information deprives the government of what it bargained for, which is deemed a false claim.
 Because most healthcare organizations qualify as government contractors by way of participating in Medicare/Medicaid, this extension of the FCA to cybersecurity practices will put the majority of them at much greater risk of running afoul of the FCA.

 What really gives the FCA teeth is its qui tam (whistleblower) provision, which allows persons not affiliated with the government to initiate lawsuits over alleged FCA violations on the government’s behalf.
 This provision permits whistleblowers (who are most often employees or contractors) to initiate an action against an organization that violates the FCA.